There is a folk-like charm to Treacher’s floating sung melodies,

 _ The Scotsman

 Based between the UK and the moon, Lucie Treacher is a composer and artist creating interactive sound experiences, both digital and theatrical, virtual and real.
 Her work is characterised by quirky and highly textural sound worlds, playfully woven together into multi-disciplinary work _ merging performance, film, theatre and community arts.
 Being raised by the sea in the Scottish Highlands means that landscape and natural forms inspire a lot of her creative projects.

 Lucie grew up in rural North of Scotland in a family of musicians, writers, artists and ocean cartographers.
-She wrote her first song on the A9 in the back of a Nissan Micra at the age of ten and hasn't looked back since.
+She wrote her first song on the A9 in the back of a Nissan Micra at the age of ten.
 She studied as a teenager at the Purcell School of Music in London where she was taught by Harris Kittos of the Royal College of Music and composer Joseph Phibbs.
-She then went on to do her degree in Ethnomusicology at SOAS and has also trained in tightrope walking at the National Centre for Circus Arts.
+She then went on to do her degree in Ethnomusicology at SOAS and trained in tightrope walking at the National Centre for Circus Arts.
 Her work is informed by the cross-cultural exchanges and traditions that she has researched and learnt about in her degree, and she has collaborated closely with artists, dancers and musicians from across the world.
-One of her collaborations ‘Kaleidoscope’ involved creating a film and a piece of music written for Balinese gamelan with Indonesian dance.
+Lucie plays lots of instruments from the unique Swedish nyckelharpa to Balinese Gamelan and musical saw, and has collaborated as an instrumentalist with artists from the Lydian Collective to Sarathy Kowar, playing at festivals such as Cheltenham Jazz Festival and Green Man, Wales.
 Lucie has more recently begun making music for video games, films and animation.
 She contributed music to the new Netflix film 'Outlaw King' and has worked with Indian composer A R Rahman in projects in Bollywood, Mumbai.
-Lucie is currently studying a Masters in Scoring for Film and Video Games at Berklee's Valencia campus.
-Lucie also plays lots of instruments from the unique Swedish nyckelharpa to Balinese Gamelan and musical saw, and has collaborated as an instrumentalist with artists from the Lydian Collective to Sarathy Kowar, playing at festivals such as Cheltenham Jazz Festival and Green Man, Wales.
+Lucie has a Masters in Scoring for Film and Video Games at Berklee's Valencia campus.